Benjamin Schreiber

 9. Layer 3 Desktops with the ping command

-10. Layer 3 Routers equipped with Routing Infromation Protocol and Subnetting
+10. Layer 3 Routers equipped with Routing Information Protocol and Subnetting

 VPT was created using Rust, utilizing the built in Rust test suite for test driven development.
 The project is split into two parts, the first being the networking components completely made from scratch, and the second being the graphical interface which uses both RayLib and RayGUI.